Food & Wine // 6 min Read

 1. Fresh Flavors

-Farm fresh food is like no other in terms of taste.
-When compared to other establishments that use frozen or packaged ingredients, you will definitely be able to notice the difference.
-Farm fresh food is practically bursting with flavor, whereas processed food can taste bland.
-Whether it’s the sweetness of a locally grown peach or an oyster that tastes like the salty sea, farm to table dining provides an experience like no other.
+Farm-fresh food is like no other in terms of taste.
+Compared to other establishments that use frozen or packaged ingredients, farm fresh food is practically bursting with flavor, whereas processed food can taste bland.
+Whether it’s the sweetness of a locally grown peach or an oyster that tastes like the salty sea, farm-to-table dining provides an experience like no other.

 2. Natural Ingredients

-Farm to table dining incorporates fresh, natural ingredients.
-That way, you always know what you are eating and don’t have to worry about harmful preservatives and chemicals that may be present in processed food.
-Knowing exactly what is in a dish is also helpful if you have a food allergy or intolerance.
-Simply speak to the chef and they will be able to tell you exactly what ingredients are present in each meal.
+Farm-to-table dining incorporates fresh, natural ingredients.
+Having control over what you eat means you won’t have to worry about harmful preservatives and chemicals in processed foods.
+Knowing precisely what is in a dish is also helpful if you have a food allergy or intolerance.
+Simply speak to the chef, and they can tell you exactly what ingredients are present in each meal.

 3. Nutritional Value

 Farm fresh foods are rich in nutritional value.
-When foods are frozen and preserved, they can lose their vitamin C and moisture content as well as other vital nutrients.
-However, when you eat farm fresh meals, you can rest assured that you are receiving the full amount of nutrients present in the meal.
+Frozen and preserved foods can lose their vitamin C, moisture content, and other vital nutrients.
+However, when you eat fresh meals on the farm, you can rest assured that you are receiving the full amount of nutrients present in the meal.

 4. Supports Local Farmers and Fishermen